President Trump signs an executive order on voter identification

 Among the changes: The order calls for updating the federal form voters can use to register to vote to include a requirement that voters show proof of citizenship, like a passport, to a local or state official.

-It also requires states to remove noncitizens from voter rolls, calls for states and federal agencies to share data to prosecute election crimes and grants federal agencies, including the head of the Department of Government Efficiency team, access to check state rolls “for consistency with federal requirements.”
+It also requires states to remove noncitizens from voter rolls, calls for states and federal agencies to share data to prosecute election crimes and grants federal agencies, including the head of the Department of Government Efficiency (DOGE) team, access to check state rolls “for consistency with federal requirements.”

 It also directs federal agencies to share data with states, such as immigration and Social Security records, to facilitate states checking the eligibility of the names on their voter rolls.
 Arizona Secretary of State Adrian Fontes said he will sue over the executive order and expects both Democratic and GOP secretaries of state to join him.

-Jen Fifield, a reporter at VoteBeat joined us to discuss.
+Jen Fifield, a reporter at VoteBeat, joined us to discuss.

 “We are unique in that we are one of the very few states that asks you to prove citizenship with documents to vote in state and local elections,” Fifield said.